Spatial modeling of shot conversion in soccer to single out goalscoring ability: Methods

 Note that the means of the conditional distributions of both $\theta$ and $w$ require the computation of the products of a matrix and a vector, but the dispersion matrices of the same are updated at every step only through the value of $\sigma$ and so, one needs to compute the inverses of three big matrices, namely $X\dash X$, $\Sigma_w$ and $(I+\Sigma_w^{-1})$, only once throughout the MCMC analysis.
-Hence, directly using the above conditional distribution of $w$ at every step will not suffer from huge computational burden.
+Hence, directly using the above conditional distributions at every step will not suffer from huge computational burden.
 However, one can always use component-wise conditional posterior distributions to further increase the efficiency.

 Finally, we find the conditional distribution of $r$.
-The joint posterior distribution in \Cref{eqn:joint-posterior} clearly shows that conditional on data and other parameters, each component of $r$ is independent of others and simple calculations would reveal that the conditional distributions are truncated normal as follows.
+The joint posterior distributions above clearly show that conditional on data and other parameters, each component of $r$ is independent of others and simple calculations would reveal that the conditional distributions are truncated normal as follows.